vsui/hypergraph-k-cut/app/hcut/README.md

 The second such algorithm is apxCertCX, which is an exact algorithm that uses the approximate algorithm to obtain an estimation of the min cut value to sparsify the hypergraph before running MW on it to get the cut.

-The only supported additional flag is required
+The only supported additional flag is required.

 - `-a, --epsilon`: The approximation factor